Colorado Mountain College Data & Information Overview

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-According to College Factual's 2021 analysis, Colorado Mountain College is ranked #1,536 out of 1,715 schools in the nation that were analyzed for overall quality.
+According to College Factual's 2022 analysis, Colorado Mountain College is ranked #1,330 out of 2,576 schools in the nation that were analyzed for overall quality.
+This is an improvement over the previous year, when Colorado Mountain College held the #1,536 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Colorado Mountain College?